Victor-Palha/Api-Restful-ts/README.md

                 return next()
             }
         ```
-    * If are no erros on the application, the function `next()` is called and the application run normal!
+    * If are no erros on the application, the function `next()` is named and the application run normal!
     * But if are erros...
 We going create one array of objects to rescue all erros and return to user one bad request *(422)* from server and show all erros!
     * For theses erros we will use the method `map()` to go through all itens and push into our object.
         * ```ts